denis23x/takabase-ssr/src/assets/markdown/terms/refund-policy.md

 ### No Refunds

 Thank you for subscribing to [Takabase](https://takabase.com).
-Please read this Refund Policy carefully before subscribing to ensure you fully understand our no-refund policy.
+Please read this Refund Policy carefully before subscribing to ensure you fully understand this no-refund policy.

 ### 1. No Refunds {.divider .divider-start}